 There are a number of financial ratios that measure liquidity risk in a company.

 The calculation of the current ratio is done by dividing the current assets by the company’s current liabilities.
-This ratio gives an indication of the comfort level of the company in meeting its short-term liabilities, with the available quantum of current assets.
+This ratio indicates the company’s comfort level in meeting its short-term liabilities with the available quantum of current assets.
 Naturally, the higher the ratio, the higher would be the comfort level of the company.
 And that means the company will have no issue in discharging its current obligations.
 Similarly, a low ratio or a ratio less than one will mean that the current assets are not adequate enough to meet its current liability requirements.